Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="ce_register_aid"></a>
-## Registering AID
+## Register AID

-To register an AID value:
+To register an AID value, follow the steps below:

 1. Retrieve the card emulation adapter with the `GetCardEmulationAdapter()` method of the [Tizen.Network.Nfc.NfcManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcManager.html) class: